 - Rice Kheer – An easy dump-and-go recipe for the popular Indian rice pudding.

-- Zarda Sweet Rice – This aromatic sweet saffron flavored rice is royal dessert made on special occasions and festivals.
+- Zarda Sweet Rice – This aromatic sweet saffron-flavored rice is a royal dessert made on special occasions and festivals.

 Lapsi (Cracked Wheat Sweet Recipe)

 - 1/2 cup Cracked Wheat (Dalia), fine (see notes)

 - 1.5 cups Water, pre-heated

 - 1/3 cup Jaggery, grated or broken to small pieces, reduce to 1/4 cup for lightly sweetened

 - Heat the instant pot in saute mode.
 Add ghee and let it melt.
 Then add daliya to the pot.

 - Brown the dalia on sauté mode for about 3-4 minutes until you get the brown color and it smells fragrant.
 Keep stirring continuously so the dalia does not burn.